 The system configuration (such as tracking type and tilt) can further affect the magnitude of energy losses.
 To demonstrate this, NREL performed a study comparing five different system designs at an energy site in Colorado.
 As shown in Figure 5, energy losses can easily exceed 9% for a low-tilt, fixed PV system.

 Calculating P50/P90 snow loss estimates

-Using multiple years of time-series weather data can improve the accuracy and reliability of average snow loss estimates by accounting for the effect of inter-annual variability.
-To demonstrate this, we calculated P50/P90 snow loss estimates in SAM using SolarAnyhwere historical time-series weather data from 2004-2020 and compared them with generic estimates.
+Since snow losses are cumulative and time-dependent in nature, using multiple years of time-series data can improve the reliability and accuracy of loss estimates, and account for the effect of interannual variability in snow losses.
+To demonstrate how P50/P90 estimates can be made more data driven and site specific with more high-fidelity and up-to-date time-series data, we calculated P50/P90 snow loss estimates using SolarAnyhwere historical time-series weather data from 2004-2020 in SAM and compared them with generic estimates.
 An arbitrary utility-scale PV system was placed across five different locations in the U.S. Two energy site configurations were considered: a 20-degree fixed-tilt and a single-axis tracking PV system.

-Figure 5 shows how the P50/P90 estimates can be made more data driven and site specific with time-series modeling compared to generic estimates derived from typical meteorological year (TMY) weather data.
+Figure 6 shows how the P50/P90 estimates can be made more data driven and site specific with time-series modeling compared to generic estimates.
 Often, financing terms may be set on downside annual energy production (e.g., a P90 or P99 estimate).
 Therefore, it’s imperative to consider how the power plant performs in that scenario.
 Improving the accuracy of P90 loss estimates with time-series modeling can reduce the uncertainty in reported energy estimates.
 This helps project owners minimize the financial and operational risk of their solar project.

 On July 16, 2021, this page was updated using corrected snow depth data.